-Each year, more than 55,000 Americans will develop head and neck cancer (most of which is preventable).
+Each year, more than 55,000 Americans will develop cancer of the head and neck (most of which is preventable).
 Nearly 13,000 will die from cancer of the head and neck.

 Head and neck cancers are curable if caught early.
 Fortunately, most of them produce early symptoms.
-You should know the potential warning signs, so you can alert your doctor as soon as possible.
+You should know the potential warning signs so you can alert your physician as soon as possible.
 Successful treatment of head and neck cancer depends on early detection.
 Knowing and recognizing its signs can save your life.

 Symptoms of head and neck cancer can include:

-Change in the voice—Most cancers in the voice box cause voice change.
+Change in the voice—Most cancers in the voice box cause a change in your voice.
 An ENT (ear, nose, and throat) specialist, or otolaryngologist, can examine your voice box easily and painlessly.
-While most voice changes are not caused by cancer, you shouldn’t take chances.
-If you are hoarse or notice voice changes for more than two weeks, see your doctor.
+If you are hoarse or notice voice changes for more than two weeks, see a physician.

-Swallowing problems—Cancer of the throat or esophagus (swallowing tube) may make swallowing solid foods (and sometimes liquids) difficult.
-The food may stick at a certain point and then either go through to the stomach or come back up.
-If you have trouble almost every time you try to swallow something, you should see your doctor.
-Usually a barium swallow X-ray or an esophagoscopy (direct examination of the swallowing tube with a scope) will be performed to find the cause.
+Swallowing problems—Cancer of the throat or esophagus may make swallowing solid foods, and sometimes liquids, difficult.
+If you have trouble almost every time you try to swallow something, you should see a physician.
+A barium swallow X-ray or a direct examination of the swallowing tube with a scope, called an esophagoscopy, can help determine the cause.

-Persistent earache—Constant pain in or around the ear when you swallow can be a sign of infection or tumor growth in the throat.
-This is particularly serious if it is associated with difficulty in swallowing, hoarseness, or a lump in the neck.
-These symptoms should be evaluated by an ENT specialist.
+Persistent earache—Constant pain in or around the ear when you swallow can be a sign of infection or tumor in the throat.
+This is particularly serious if you also have difficulty swallowing, a hoarse voice, or a lump in the neck, and should be evaluated by an ENT specialist.